Diclofenac: Medical uses

 Diclofenac is used to treat pain related to arthritis, dysmenorrhea, rheumatic diseases and other inflammatory disorders, kidney stones and gallstones.
 An additional indication is the treatment of acute migraines.
 Diclofenac is used to treat mild to moderate postoperative or post-traumatic pain, in particular when inflammation is also present.

 Diclofenac ophthalmic is indicated for the treatment of postoperative inflammation in people who have undergone cataract extraction and for the temporary relief of pain and photophobia in people undergoing corneal refractive surgery.

-Diclofenac is also available in topical forms and is useful for osteoarthritis but not other types of long-term musculoskeletal pain.
 Diclofenac may also help with actinic keratosis and with acute pain caused by minor strains, sprains and contusions.

 In many countries, eye drops are sold to treat acute and chronic nonbacterial inflammation of the anterior part of the eyes (such as postoperative states).
 The eye drops have also been used to manage pain for traumatic corneal abrasion.

 Diclofenac is often used to treat chronic pain associated with cancer, especially if inflammation is present.